dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 If `p` with required type `T` is in an irrefutable context:

-*   If `M` is not a subtype of `T` and `M` is not `dynamic` then an attempt to insert an implicit coercion is made before the pattern binds the value, tests the value's type, destructures the value, or invokes a function with the value as a target or argument.
+*   If `M` is `dynamic` and `T` is not `dynamic`, then an implicit cast from `dynamic` to `T` is made before the pattern binds the value, tests the value's type, destructures the value, or invokes a function with the value as a target or argument. *During destructuring, an implicit cast from `dynamic` is allowed, which may fail and throw an exception at runtime.*

-    *Coercions are described in a separate section below, named 'Coercions'.*

-    If a coercion is inserted, this yields a new matched value type which is the value of `M` used in the next step.
-If no coercion is inserted, the next step proceeds with the already given `M`.

-    *Each pattern that requires a certain type can be thought of as an "assignment point" where an implicit coercion may happen when a value flows in during matching.
-Examples:*

-    ```dart
-    var record = (x: 1 as dynamic);
-    var (x: String _) = record;
-    ```

-    *Here no coercion is performed on the record pattern since `(x: dynamic)` is a subtype of `(x: Object?)` (the record pattern's required type).
-But an implicit cast from `dynamic` is inserted when the destructured `x` field flows into the inner `String _` pattern, since `dynamic` is not a subtype of `String`.
-In this example, the cast will fail and throw an exception.*

-    ```dart
-    T id<T>(T t) => t;
-    var record = (x: id);
-    var (x: int Function(int) _) = record;
-    var list = [id];
-    var [int Function(int) idInt && String Function(String) idString] = list;
-    ```

-    *Here, again no coercion is applied to the record flowing in to the record pattern, but a generic instantiation is inserted when the destructured field `x` flows into the inner `int Function(int) _` pattern.
-Similarly, no coercion is applied to the list, but generic function instantiations are applied when the list element flows into each of the operands of the logical-and pattern.*

-    *We only insert coercions in irrefutable contexts:*

-    ```dart
-    dynamic d = 1;
-    if (d case String s) print('then') else print('else');
-    ```

-    *This prints "else" instead of throwing an exception because we don't insert a _cast_ from `dynamic` to `String` and instead let the `String s` pattern _test_ the value's type, which then fails to match.*

-*   Next, it is a compile-time error if `M` is not assignable to `T`.
+*   Else, it is a compile-time error if `M` is not a subtype of `T`.
-    *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it may still throw at runtime if the matched value type is `dynamic`).*
+    *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match.*

-### Coercions

-The language specification documents do not yet define a unified concept of _coercions_, and they do not define what it means to _attempt to insert a coercion_.
-However, the following is intended to establish these concepts in a sufficiently precise manner to enable the implementation of patterns:

-The language supports the following mechanisms, which are the currently existing _coercions_:

-- Implicit generic function instantiation.
-- Implicit tear-off of a `.call` method.
-- Implicit tear-off of a `.call` method, which is then generically instantiated.

-These mechanisms are applied at specific locations *(known as assignment points)*, and they are enabled by specific pairs of context types and expression types.

-*For example, implicit generic function instantiation is applied to an expression `e` whose type is a generic function type `G` in the case where the context type is a non-generic function type `F`, and `e` occurs at an assignment point.
-A list of actual type arguments are selected by type inference, yielding the expression `e<T1, ..
-Tk>`, such that the resulting expression has a type which is a subtype of `F`.
-If the type inference fails, or the resulting type is not a subtype of `F` then a compile-time error occurs.
-The implicit tear-off proceeds in a similar manner; it transforms `e` to `e.call` when the static type of `e` is an interface type that has a method named `call`, and the context type is a function type or `Function`.*

-An _attempt to insert a coercion_ is the procedure which is described above.
-It may end in an application of the mechanism, or it may end in a compile-time error.

-*In the context of pattern type checking, the compile-time error will generally report a lack of assignability, not, e.g., a failed type inference.*

-*Note that the ability for an integer literal to have the type `double` is not a coercion *(for example `double d = 1;` makes `1` an integer literal with type `double`)*.
-Similarly, an implicit downcast from `dynamic` is not considered a coercion.*

 ### Pattern uses (static semantics)